Lambrie/Lambrie.github.io/_posts/2020-07-27-one-liners.md

 'Hello World !'
 ```

-Using the walrus operator to reduce dictionary lookups (This feature is only avaiable from Python 3.8)
+Using the walrus operator to reduce dictionary lookups (This feature is only available from Python 3.8)
 {% highlight python %}
 if title := request.get("title"): print(f'Found title: "{title}"')
 {% endhighlight %}